Robert-van-Engelen/ForthMSX/doc/words.md

 _n --_

 allocate n bytes starting from HERE in the dictionary;
-undo the last ALLOT with negative n to reclaim memory, but beware: don't use negative n when new words were defined;
+or undo the last ALLOT with negative n to reclaim memory (an ALLOT without new words);
 may throw -8 "dictionary overflow"

 ___